The process of reforming banking regulation and safety net policies

 rate, a system incorporating market signals need not trigger supervisory

-sort of averaging procedure, but averaging has the serious disadvantage
+some sort of averaging procedure, but averaging has the serious

-Would the current regulatory-based system achieve more desirable outcomes
+relevant comparison.
+Would the current regulatory-based system achieve

-described above, I believe the burden of evidence rests on those who would
+I believe the burden of evidence rests on those who would argue

 use of market signals.